 This clipping from the attic with no identifying information was eventually sourced to The Troy Record, then the major morning daily (it’s now a tabloid called The Record) in Ed Roman’s hometown of Troy, New York.
 It was published October 21, 1936.

-Its placement and treatment indicates news of more significance than suggested by the clipping alone.
-The article was centered on the page, and placed "above the fold," meaning on the upper half.
+Its placement and treatment indicate news of more significance than suggested by the clipping alone.
+The article is centered on the page and placed “above the fold,” meaning on the upper half.
 Unlike all of the others on that page, it ran under an attention-grabbing (and cheekily irreverent) two-column headline.
-(SEE IMAGE OF ORIGINAL PAGE)

 This detailed article paints a vivid picture of the role played by New York music broker, Jack Mahoney, in bringing Ed Roman’s song to the attention of composers Richard Rodgers and Lorenz Hart.